jjlg90/Real-Bread/README.md

 ### Surface
  The content is easy to navigate and is neatly divided in sections.

- There is two colour palettes, ligh and dark.
+ There is two colour palettes, light and dark.
 Both were designed with the several stages of bread caramelization in mind.

  * Three shades of wheat.
  * Three shades of brown.